Sustainability Reporting

-Read MoreNational Human Rights Institutions/ Ombudspersons
+Read MoreNational Human Rights Institutions (NHRIs)/ Ombudspersons

 A national human rights institution (NHRI) is an autonomous body established by the State, with a constitutional or legislative mandate to promote and protect human rights.
 NHRIs are intended to bridge the ‘protection gap’ between the rights of individuals and the duties and responsibilities of the State.
-The Vienna Declaration and Programme of Action (1993) recommended the… Continue Reading National Human Rights Institutions/ Ombudspersons
+The Vienna Declaration and Programme of Action (1993) recommended the… Continue Reading National Human Rights Institutions (NHRIs)/ Ombudspersons

 Read MoreMigrant workers